 Since removing wisdom teeth involves oral surgery, there are post-operative instructions you should follow to enjoy an optimal recovery.
 Our practice will send you home with a packet after your appointment.
 This packet will contain information on controlling discomfort, temporary dietary restrictions, and how to prevent the development of dry socket.

-Following are some answers to common questions about wisdom teeth removal.
+The following are some answers to common questions about wisdom teeth removal.

-First, it’s important to take prescription and over the counter medication exactly as recommended by our surgeon.
+First, it’s important to take a prescription and over the counter medication exactly as recommended by our surgeon.
 Waiting too long between doses of medication, for instance, could exacerbate discomfort.

 Managing discomfort includes controlling swelling.
 Using cold compresses to the outside of your face and jaw the day of and the day after your procedure can help reduce the onset of post-operative swelling.

 After wisdom teeth are removed, a blood clot will form over the empty tooth socket.
 This blood clot is an essential part of the healing process.
-If this clot becomes disturbed, patients can develop dry socket.
-Beyond being uncomfortable, developing dry socket can affect healing after surgery.
+If this clot becomes disturbed, patients can develop a dry socket.
+Beyond being uncomfortable, developing a dry socket can affect healing after surgery.
 Be sure not to touch the extraction site(s) with your fingertips and tongue or eat food with sharp edges.

-If you develop dry socket, call our practice.
+If you develop a dry socket, call our practice.
 We may need to see you again to reopen surgical sites so that a new clot can form.